AndGem/osm_extract_polygon/README.md

 ./osm_extract_polygon -f berlin-latest.osm.pbf --geojson -o
 ```

-This should create additional GeoJSON files in the subfolder `berlin-latest.osm.pbf_polygons/`.
+This should create additional GeoJson files in the subfolder `berlin-latest.osm.pbf_polygons/`.
 Note, that we have also passed the parameter `-o` which instructs the program to overwrite already existing files in this folder without asking.

-Example GeoJSON file in the output:
+Example GeoJson file in the output:

 ```json
 {